dmarnol2/docTokenizer/README.md

 You will then be prompted to enter the path of the lexicon.

+After file locations have been entered, the program will scan the document against the lexicon and append any found words with it's associated token.

+Tagged words will have the format: `<word>/<token>`

 The program will write the output to file.
 The file will be located in the same directory as the scanned document and will have the same name but with the `.tag` extension.